Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 ```

 Unfortunately, this a dedicated CLI and I would like to have access to the full linux shell.
-Now that we are in privilege mode we can escape this CLI mode and access the linux shell by using `linuxsh`.
+Now that we are in privilege mode we can escape this CLI and access the linux shell by using `linuxsh`.

 ```
 (Routing) #linuxsh
 Trying 127.0.0.1...